Tie-breaking in self interest cumulative subtraction games: Discussion and related work

 In computational social choice, a voting rule must specify what happens when two (or more) candidates are exactly tied.
 Deterministic conventions such as lexicographic priority versus random-candidate tie-breaking are often treated as ``mere details''.
 However, recent work shows that the choice of tie-breaker has global consequences: it can change equilibria, manipulation incentives, and welfare.
-In particular, \cite{BaileyTovey2024TieBreakingManipulability} analyze standard rules and prove that neither deterministic convention dominates across instances: each can make elections more or less manipulable and can change price-of-anarchy bounds.
-Thus, resolving local indifference (who wins a tie) re-routes the strategic landscape.
+In particular, \cite{BaileyTovey2024TieBreakingManipulability} analyses standard rules and proves that neither deterministic convention dominates across instances: each can make elections more or less manipulable and can change price-of-anarchy bounds.
+Thus, global outcome can be sensitive to how we resolve local indifferences.

 In sequential social-learning models (wherein agents act one-by-one, each observing predecessors’ actions and a private signal), an \emph{informational cascade} arises when agents rationally ignore their signals and follow the crowd; learning may then fail even as more signals arrive \cite{BikhchandaniHirshleiferWelch1992}.
-A knife-edge occurs when public information and a private signal exactly balance and the agent is indifferent; \cite{KoesslerZiegelmeyer2000TieBreakingCascades} show that the existence and properties of cascades can hinge on this local tie-breaking convention.
-Relaxing the usual ``if indifferent, pick action $A$'' assumption can admit equilibria without cascades.
-Again, a seemingly harmless local choice has global repercussions: whether society asymptotically learns the true state.
+A knife-edge occurs when public information and a private signal exactly balance, and the agent is indifferent; \cite{KoesslerZiegelmeyer2000TieBreakingCascades} shows that the existence and properties of cascades can hinge on this local tie-breaking convention.
+Relaxing the usual modelling convention that an indifferent agent selects a fixed action can admit equilibria without informational cascades.
+Again, a local choice can have global repercussions, namely, whether society asymptotically learns the true state.
+For example, in a sequential learning model, a cascade can arise at knife-edge histories because an indifferent agent is forced to select a predetermined action; allowing either choice at indifference can prevent the cascade and admit equilibria in which learning continues.

-Our self-interest subtraction games exhibit a similar structural phenomenon.
-Deterministic tie-breaking is necessary to compute PSPE (well-posed recursion), but it is not always neutral.
-Empirically (see Appendix), we find subtraction sets for which some heaps make the supposedly indifferent player strictly better or worse under one tie-breaking rule than under another; no single rule dominates the others.
-As with elections and cascades, repeated local indifference can induce global divergences whenever $|S|>2$.